vishrantgupta/Virtual-Reality-Oculus-Rift/README.md

 # Virtual reality project (Virtual Tour of Computer Science Department)
 This project is a part of my graduate school virtual reality class CSCI 680.
-In this project I modeled my computer science department amd simulated crowd.
+In this project I modeled my computer science department and simulated crowd.

 Using this application I can address those people who want to take a tour of Northern Illinois University but are bounded by time constraint and cannot come for a personalized visit.
 This application provides a virtual tour of computer science building however it can be projected as a proof of concept for creating a virtual tour of entire university, this might also be helpful for visitors who are unaware of place and just want to know how they can navigate to their desired place.